Pseudomyxoma Survivor Facebook Support Groups

 In order to meet the goals of this community, it’s important for Members to feel like they are in a safe place that is populated by people with shared interests.
 As such, we request that you read and adhere to the guidelines that follow.

 We have members from all over the world and from all walks of life and from all corners of the world, covering many different characters, belief systems and ethnicities, therefore we kindly ask that the topic be kept to cancer and the support of the group and not swayed towards any religious or political persuasions.

-The security setting of the group is set to secret so as to protect members’ privacy and the only methods of joining are through the Pseudomyxoma Survivor website or to be directly added by another member.
+The security setting of the group is set to private so as to protect Members’ privacy.
 It is a safe, secure platform in which to share diagnosis, treatment options, support, the highs, the lows and all bits in between.
-We ask that all members treat each other with respect.
+We ask that all Members:

 We welcome all.
 Our code of conduct exists to keep our group a safe environment and to continue its success.
 It is a place for mutual support underpinned by mutual respect.
 A major part of the group’s success is the significant contribution that support group members make by one another offering sound and supportive advice, information and a ‘listening ear’.